MindTheGap-ERC/CarboKitten.jl/docs/src/components/cellular-automata.md

 This component implements the cellular automaton as described by [Burgess2013](@cite).

 We depend on the box properties being defined.
 Each `Facies` should have a `viability_range` and `activation_range` defined.
+The `active` property determines whether a facies is active in the cellular automaton.
 Two other parameters are the `ca_interval` setting how many time steps between every CA advancement, and the `ca_random_seed` setting the random seed for generating the initial noise.

 ``` {.julia #ca-input}
 @kwdef struct Facies <: AbstractFacies